 Provides for greater accuracy over traditional articulation therapy, allowing students to see what is happening as they articulate and can more effectively modify their production

 Is the most cost-effective approach to articulation disorders

 To learn more about EPG therapy and research studies that support its effectiveness for articulation intervention, visit the CompleteSpeech website.

 Impact of the SmartPalate

 The initial response has been dramatic.
 One student, despite multiple years of traditional articulation therapy, was able to modify his production of the /r/ sound from 0% accuracy to 80% accuracy in the first session of using the program.
 The visual feedback that the program provides drastically changes the student’s performance in the therapy program.

 Contact Us to Learn More

 If your child has persistent articulation difficulties despite time invested in traditional articulation therapy he or she may be an ideal candidate for the SmartPalate program.

-The Cambridge School Speech and Language Department offers free screenings to families who have concerns that their child is struggling in the areas of speech and/or language development.
-To schedule a screening contact Alicia Parson, MS, CCC-SLP and Director of Speech & Language Pathology.
+The Cambridge School Speech and Language Department also offers free screenings to families who have concerns that their child is struggling in the areas of speech and/or language development.
+To schedule a screening contact Alicia Parson, MS, CCC-SLP Director of Speech and Language Pathology.